 - Demonstrate knowledge of and an ability to teach literature of diverse voices, cultures, and historical periods.

 - Compose discourse in varied media for various audiences (electronic, written, spoken).

-(APG4) To produce students with advanced skills in writing, reading, and reasoning that will enable them to enter the work force directly or via professional or graduate schools.
-Student Learning Outcomes:
+To produce students with advanced skills in writing, reading, and reasoning that will enable them to enter the work force directly or via professional or graduate schools and/or create original works of art: